-A central theoretical question in corporate bankruptcy is how priority rules affect the efficiency of decisions made by equity/managers, particularly whether the firm invests in safe versus risky projects and whether/when it files for bankruptcy.
-Inefficient investment decisions lower the firm's return and inefficient bankruptcy decisions result in filtering failure.
-Both reduce creditors' returns and cause them to raise interest rates and/or reduce the amount they are willing to lending.
+A central theoretical question in corporate bankruptcy is how priority rules affect the efficiency of decisions made by managers (who are assumed to represent the interests of equity), particularly whether the firm invests in safe or risky projects and whether and when it files for bankruptcy.
+Inefficient investment decisions lower the firm's return, and inefficient bankruptcy decisions result in filtering failure.
+Both reduce creditors' returns and cause them to raise interest rates or to reduce the amount they are willing to lending.

-Bebchuk (2002) compares the efficiency of corporate investment decisions when the priority rule in bankruptcy is the APR versus deviations from the APR, which he takes to represent liquidation versus reorganization in bankruptcy.
-A well-known result in finance is that equity prefers risky over safe investment projects, because equity gains disproportionately when risky projects succeed and bears only limited losses if risky projects fail.
+Bebchuk (2002) compares the efficiency of corporate investment decisions when the priority rule in bankruptcy is the APR with those when deviations from the APR occur, where use of the APR represents liquidation in bankruptcy and deviations from the APR represent reorganization in bankruptcy.
+A well-known result in finance is that equity prefers risky to safe investment projects, because equity gains disproportionately when risky projects succeed and bears only limited losses when risky projects fail.
 If the priority rule in bankruptcy is changed from the APR to deviations from the APR, then equity's preference for risky projects becomes even stronger.
-This is because equity now receives a positive return rather than nothing when risky projects fail, while equity still receives the same high return when risky projects succeed.
-This change makes risky projects even more attractive relative to safe ones, since the latter rarely fail and therefore their return is unaffected by the change in the priority rule.
-Thus when the bankruptcy regime is reorganization rather than liquidation, investment decisions become less efficient because equity overinvests in risky projects.
+This is because equity now receives a positive return rather than nothing when risky projects fail, and the same high return when risky projects succeed.
+This change makes risky projects even more attractive relative to safe ones, since the latter rarely fail and so their return is unaffected by the change in the priority rule.
+Thus, when the bankruptcy regime is reorganization rather than liquidation, investment decisions become less efficient because equity over-invests in risky projects.

 But Bebchuk argues that the results are reversed when firms are already in financial distress.
-Here, deviations from the APR reduce rather than increase equity's bias toward choosing risky investment projects.
-This is because when the project is likely to fail and the firm to file for bankruptcy, equity's main return comes from the share that it receives of the firm's value in bankruptcy-the deviations from the APR.
+Here, deviations from the APR reduce rather than increase equity's bias towards choosing risky investment projects.
+This is because, when the project is likely to fail and the firm to file for bankruptcy, equity's main return comes from the share that it receives of the firm's value in bankruptcy - the deviations from the APR.
 And since safe projects have higher downside returns, they generate more for equity.
 Thus the overall result is that neither priority rule in bankruptcy always leads to efficient investment incentives.
-Similar models have shown that none of the standard priority rules always lead to efficient bankruptcy decisions.
+Similar models have shown that none of the standard priority rules always leads to efficient bankruptcy decisions.